 Nadia is periodically in the United States and available to speak to congregations as her schedule permits.
 Email her to extend an invitation to visit your congregation or organization.

-About Nadia Ayoub’s ministry
+About Nadia Ayoub’s work

 About Nadia Ayoub

-Before she left Egypt Nadia had earned her Bachelor of Science degree in agriculture from Ain Shams University in Cairo and also her Bachelor of Science degree in Christian theology from the Evangelical Theological Seminary in Cairo.
+Born into a Christian family in Egypt, Nadia immigrated to the United States with her family in 1985.
+Before she left Egypt, Nadia earned her Bachelor of Science degree in agriculture from Ain Shams University in Cairo and her Bachelor of Science degree in Christian theology from the Evangelical Theological Seminary in Cairo.

 Birthday: December 23